 Adult Learning Centre Practices

-Following is a list of practices, policies and expectations that are considered “business as usual” for McLeod and Transcona adult learning centres.
+Following is a list of practices, policies and expectations that are listed below for McLeod and Transcona adult learning centres.

 Lockdown and other emergency procedures